TLDR

 Cons

-- × Focused on pre-award (discovery and applications), not post-award compliance
+- × Focused on pre-award workflow, not a unified post-award operating system

 - × No donor CRM or restricted fund tracking